Rust-GPU/SPIRV-Tools/porting-plan.md

 - Mapping of large switch-based operand logic into data-driven Rust structures without performance regressions.

 ## Next Up
-1. Flesh out the assembler's coverage for optional operands and composite/control-flow instructions (selection/loop merges plus composite constructs done; next up phi nodes, composite extract/insert, and disassembler parity) so the Rust path no longer requires the C++ fallback for typical shaders.
+1. Flesh out the assembler's coverage for optional operands and composite/control-flow instructions (selection/loop merges plus vector/array/struct/matrix composites done; next up matrices with row-major decorations, composite constants, and the disassembler path) so the Rust implementation matches the C++ feature set without falling back.
-2. Improve diagnostic positions/line tracking for parser errors so message consumers receive accurate spans, then gate the fallback so it only triggers on genuine unsupported features.
+2. Improve diagnostic positions/line tracking for parser errors so message consumers receive accurate spans, then re-enable the FFI hook in `try_assemble_text` for the contexts/options we fully support.
-3. After the assembler path is stable, replicate the context plumbing inside the disassembler and ensure GN/Bazel builds can opt into the Rust implementation alongside CMake.
+3. After the assembler path is stable (and the disassembler honours formatting options), replicate the context plumbing inside the disassembler and ensure GN/Bazel builds can opt into the Rust implementation alongside CMake.